charmed-kubernetes/kubernetes-docs/pages/k8s/charm-easyrsa.md

 juju add-relation easyrsa tls-client
 ```

-## Using the easyrsa charm
+## Using the EasyRSA charm

-The easyrsa charm will become a Certificate Authority (CA) and generate a CA
+The EasyRSA charm will become a Certificate Authority (CA) and generate a CA
 certificate.
-Other charms need only to relate to easyrsa with a requires
+Other charms need only to relate to EasyRSA with a requires
 using the `tls-certificates` interface.

-To get a server certificate from easyrsa, the charm must include the
+To get a server certificate from EasyRSA, the charm must include the
 `interface:tls-certificates` interface in the `layer.yaml` file.
 The charm must
 also require the `tls` interface, in the `metadata.yaml`.
 The relation name may
 be named what ever you wish, assume the relation is named "certificates" for